evrenvarol/outlook-taskboard/README.md

 So I decided to take my own fork and added a bunch of features, and added some options to the configuration file.

+In the meantime I (and others) have done so many changes that I decided to rename the project to JanBan.

 My changes: